Part of your first aid kit may have been recalled for bacterial contamination

 |08/15/2024

-Those who have the impacted products are asked to stop using the Easy Care first aid® AfterBurn® Cream .9g single-use packet and discard it.
+Those who have the impacted products are asked to stop using single-use packets of Easy Care® AfterBurn® Cream and discard them.

-Those with questions can contact the product’s distributor, Adventure Ready Brands, by email at regulatory@adventurereadybrands.com or by phone at 603-837-0285 on Monday to Friday from 9 a.m. to 5 p.m., Eastern Time.
+Those with questions can contact the product’s distributor, Adventure Ready Brands, by email at regulatory@adventurereadybrands.com or by phone at 603-837-0285, Monday to Friday, from 9 a.m. to 5 p.m.
+ET.

 Those who experienced any health problems as a result of using the product are advised by the FDA to contact their healthcare provider.